-In the past, bridges and prostheses have been used to treat tooth deficiencies.
-The development of technology in recent years and with the experience gained by doctors, implant treatment has become a standard as the best solution for dental deficiencies.
+In the past, bridges and dentures have been used to treat tooth deficiencies.
+The development of technology in recent years and with the experience gained by doctors, implant treatment has became a standard as the best solution for dental deficiencies.

 Who can not have Dental Implants?

-Implant application can not be done to people whose bone development is incomplete and the jaw bone is insufficient for implant.
-For people who smoke too much, have diabetes, have heart problems, have hypertension problems implant application may pose a risk.
+Implant treatment can not be done to people whose bone development is incomplete and the jaw bone is insufficient for implant.
+For people who smoke too much, have diabetes, have heart problems, have hypertension problems implant treatment may pose a risk.